-All students may borrow up to four books at a time.
-Items vary in borrowing times up to two weeks.
-Students may renew items by bringing them into the Library.
-Also, students are asked to present their Student ID Card whenever they need to access and or borrow resources.
+Students can borrow up to four books at a time, with loan periods of up to two weeks.
+Books can be renewed simply by bringing them back to the library.
+Please ensure that students have their Student ID Card with them to borrow resources.